NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 What I do is I have you come in, we sit down and go over everything, or I visit your loved one in custody in the federal lock-up and hopefully get some information before I see them.
 So we sit down and go over everything.

-Once we've gone over everything and we have a good feel for what type of evidence the government has and whether the RICO violations are valid charges or whether they're inflated charges, then we set about putting together a strategy and a plan on how to defend you, your interests, your freedom, and your reputation from these charges.
+Once we've reviewed everything and have a good sense of the government's evidence and whether the RICO violations are valid charges or inflated charges, we set about putting together a strategy and a plan to defend you, your interests, your freedom, and your reputation from these charges.

 I encourage all my clients to be honest and give me a complete account.
 Of course, it's protected by the attorney-client privilege, but this way, I can give you an idea of what you're up against, what you can do to help me, and what I'm going to do to help you if you're charged with federal RICO violations.
 The Hedding Law Firm is located in Los Angeles, CA.